MattHondrakis/DataAnalysis/Masters Project Fall Placement/Masters-Project-Fall-Placement.md

             id="toc-employability-quantiles">Employability Quantiles</a>
     -   <a href="#mba-percentile" id="toc-mba-percentile">MBA Percentile</a>
     -   <a href="#gender-1" id="toc-gender-1">Gender</a>
-    -   <a href="#highschool-education-percentile"
+    -   <a href="#highschool-and-undergrad-degree-percentile"
-        id="toc-highschool-education-percentile">Highschool Education
+        id="toc-highschool-and-undergrad-degree-percentile">Highschool and
-        Percentile</a>
+        Undergrad Degree Percentile</a>
 -   <a href="#prepare-and-run-a-regression-analysis"
     id="toc-prepare-and-run-a-regression-analysis">Prepare and Run a
     “regression” Analysis</a>